iximiuz/awesome-container-tinkering/ENVIRONMENTS.md

 <a href="https://github.com/containerd/nerdctl">nerdctl</a> - "contaiNERD CTL - Docker-compatible CLI for containerd, with support for Compose, Rootless, eStargz, OCIcrypt, IPFS, ..."

+### Finch

+<a href="https://github.com/runfinch/finch">Finch</a> - "an open source client for container development."

+A minimal native client plus an opinionated distribution of other open source components (nerdctl, containerd, BuildKit, Lima).
+"Finch aims to help promote other projects by making it easy to install and use them, while offering a simple native client to tie it all together."

 ### minikube

 <a href="https://github.com/kubernetes/minikube">minikube</a> - "Run Kubernetes locally."